It is the name given to an organ whose function is to produce and release chemical substances that help the human body in one way or another.

 The function of the glands is to secrete substances such as enzymes and hormones that help in the growth and development of the body.

 The following are the glands present in the body and their specific functions related to the body.

-As already mentioned above, these glands have ducts that connect them to the surface of the body and the products produced by these glands are collected in these ducts and released to the surface of the body as sweat or tears.
+As mentioned above, these glands have ducts that connect them to the body’s surface, and the products produced by these glands are collected in these ducts and released to the surface of the body as sweat or tears.

 Some of the glands that fall into the category of exocrine glands are:

 These glands are also known as sweat glands.
 These glands are present on the entire surface of the body.

 The primary function of these glands is to regulate the body’s function.

 For example, if the weather is too warm outside, the temperature of the body increases, then the sweat glands release the sweat that cools the body.

 The sweat glands are further divided into two types: the eccrine sweat glands and the apocrine sweat glands.